-Jeremy Bible is an American transdisciplinary artist focused on the intersection of sound and light.
+Jeremy Bible is a multiple award winning American interdisciplinary artist focused on the intersection of sound and light.
 Taking cues from his background in field recording and photography, his work occupies a shared space between multi-channel audio-visual installation and compositional practice.
 Utilizing acousmatic sonic diffusion techniques, Bible strives to construct an environmental experience that is at turns profoundly sensory and beautifully surreal.

 Through a fusion of angular electronics and immersive ambience, Bible invites listeners to explore an eco-futurist environment that challenges the established topographies of time and linearity.
 His sculptural soundtracks range in tone from meditative to jarring, creating a dynamic accompaniment to the visual components of each performance.
 As long, lingering shots of sweeping landscapes and panoramic vistas merge into one another, Bible’s sound design helps us see these familiar terrestrial forms in a renewed and alien light.

 Bible’s works have been presented at the Cleveland Museum of Art, Akron Art Museum and MOCA, as well as numerous other events, galleries and festivals over the course of his 20-year creative activity.